 Six Tips to Help You Land That Audition

 One of the most important steps you must take before you audition for musical theater is:

 - Make sure you are familiar with the musical.
-You will do a better job at the audition if you study the story or watch it on a DVD.
+You'll do a better job at the audition if you study the story or watch it on a DVD.
 The musical itself may be slightly different than the movie but at least you will be familiar with it.
 You will also know which part you want to go out for.
 Also, knowing the musical helps to give you more self-confidence during your audition.
-Check your local library for CD's or DVDs as well as youtube.com.
+Check your local library for CDs or DVDs as well as You tube.com.

 - Never sing a song from the musical you audition for unless you are specifically asked to do so.
 Instead, find a song in a musical that is similar to the one you are auditioning for.
 This is a standard rule.

 - Show confidence.
 If you don't feel confident then pretend you are.
 You are in charge.
 Own the song.

 - The more you practice, the stronger your confidence will be.
 Leave nothing to chance.
 If you find that you run out of breath too soon, then practice diaphragmatic breathing.
 Work, work, work until you get it right.